- Search The Registry

 - My Account

 *Anthony Benezet was born on this date in 1713.
 He was a white-French American abolitionist.
-He was from St. Quentin, northern France, from a family of Huguenots (French Protestants).
+He was from St. Quentin, northern France, and from a family of Huguenots (French Protestants).

 In 1715, when Benezet was two years old, they immigrated to London, where he was educated.
-In 1731, at age 17, Benezet and his family immigrated to Philadelphia, PA (then) a British American colony.
-In the United, States Benezet joined the Society of Friends Quaker community.
-His early attempts in business were unsuccessful and, in 1739, he became a schoolteacher at Germantown.
+In 1731, at age 17, Benezet and his family immigrated to Philadelphia, PA (then), a British American colony.
+In the United States, Benezet joined the Society of Friends Quaker community.
+His early attempts in business were unsuccessful, and in 1739, he became a schoolteacher at Germantown.
 Three years later, he moved to a position at the Friends' English School of Philadelphia (now the William Penn Charter School).

 There he was noted both for being a fine teacher and for his dislike of the severe discipline then common.
-In 1750, he set up an evening class for slave children which he ran from his own home.
+In 1750, he set up an evening class for slave children, which he ran from his own home.
 In 1754, he left the Friends' English School to set up one of his own exclusively for girls, the first public girls' school in America.
 From at least the 1750s, Benezet became a firm opponent of slavery.
-His campaign, very much a solitary one at first, took two forms.
+His campaign, very much solitary at first, took two forms.

-The pamphlet was read and, to a certain extent, imitated by both Granville Sharp and John Wesley, both of whom corresponded with Benezet and distributed his works in England.
-Several years later, Benezet's works were instrumental in persuading Thomas Clarkson to embark on his abolitionist career, and Benezet's Some Historical Account of Guinea was reprinted several times during the height of the abolition campaign.
+The pamphlet was read and, to a certain extent, imitated by Granville Sharp and John Wesley, both of whom corresponded with Benezet and distributed his works in England.
+Several years later, Benezet's works were instrumental in persuading Thomas Clarkson to embark on his abolitionist career.
+Benezet's Some Historical Account of Guinea was reprinted several times during the height of the abolition campaign.
 Benezet, however, did not live to see anti-slavery become a powerful force, either in Britain or America.
-He died on May 3, 1784, and is buried in the Friends' Burial Ground, Philadelphia.
+He died on May 3, 1784, and is buried in the Friends Burial Ground, Philadelphia.
 Benezet perhaps qualifies more as an American than a British abolitionist, but his influence on the British abolition campaign has merit.